 That is to say, I’m so very glad deli meat is back on the table because I’ve been eating it like crazy for lunch lately, including in this Apple Orchard Panini!

 Apple Orchard Panini is actually inspired by another trip I recently made to Palmer’s Deli.
-Roasted turkey, tart Granny Smith apple slices, creamy brie cheese, and sweet and cinnamony apple butter are layered between two slices of crusty Italian bread then pressed until golden brown and audibly crunchy.
+Roasted turkey, tart Granny Smith apple slices, creamy brie cheese, and sweet and cinnamony apple butter are layered between two slices of bread then pressed until golden brown and audibly crunchy.
 You guys.
 I had this panini for lunch at Palmer’s earlier this week, and have made it two more times since then at home.
 It is ridiculous!

 The apple butter in here drives me wild.
 It reminds me of the cinnamon-sugar toast I used to make myself as a snack when I was a kid, and when mixed with the drippy brie and roasted turkey, it’s just heaven.
 The crunchy apple slices in here really bring the apple orchard theme home.